-As a college student and young professional, this time in our lives is challenging when it comes to balancing one’s financial standing.
-Entry level positions typically mean lower salary amounts, bills are starting to increase, and student loans will be kicking in shortly.
-We are bombarded with thoughts such as, “Should we be paying off our credit card with the outstanding balance, or funding our retirement accounts?” or, “Why does my paycheck not last until my next pay period?”
+As a college students, grad students, and young professionals, this time in our lives is challenging when it comes to balancing one’s financial standing.
+We are bombarded with thoughts such as, “Should we be paying off our credit card with the outstanding balance, or funding our retirement accounts?” or, “Does budgeting mean I can’t do anything fun?”

 One reason individuals are struggling is due to their lack of familiarity with financial terms that surround us every day.
 It is important to take a moment at this time to define what some of these words are, and how they impact us as we try to become more financially stable.
 Here are the top vocabulary words necessary for you to learn to start feeling more prepared to face a world of financial questions.
 These introductory terms will help you feel more confident with understanding more complex concepts introduced later on!